rogerkeays/vimliner/README.md

 ![Vimliner screenshot](https://rogerkeays.com/ox/webcore/attachments/27730/vimliner-the-simplest-outliner-for-vim-screenshot.png?width=600&height=350)

-The outliner uses an indentation level of 2 white spaces to create new levels.
-You can use vim's default code folding shortcuts to move throughout your outline, or just use TAB to open and close levels.
+The outliner uses an indentation level of two white spaces to create new levels.
+You can use vim's default code folding shortcuts to move throughout your outline, or just use `TAB` to open and close levels.

 The most frequent shortcut keys you will use are: